richardvillagomez/richardvillagomez.github.io/index.md

   computational thinking, and real-world relevance into all instructional materials.

 _Course materials are available [here](http://www.data8.org/)._ <br>
-_View my students' instructor evaluations [here](https://drive.google.com/file/d/1gRE9-BvYlLQd6CyzyjwZn5bfK8KoUIdL/view)._
+_View my Fall '24 teaching materials [here](https://bit.ly/data8-fa24-richard)._

-### Research, Pedagogy, and Discovery Assistant Facilitator for Tuskegee Scholars Program (Summer 2024)
+### Research Assistant Facilitator for Tuskegee Scholars Program (Summer 2024)

-- Work together with a group of 3-4 Tuskegee students within the [Tuskegee Scholars](https://cdss.berkeley.edu/news/uc-berkeley-and-tuskegee-university-announce-data-science-partnership) program to explore a particular case study in data.
+- Worked together with a group of 4 Tuskegee students within the [Tuskegee Scholars](https://cdss.berkeley.edu/news/uc-berkeley-and-tuskegee-university-announce-data-science-partnership) program to explore a particular case study in data focused on mental health outcomes.
-- Design a piece of curriculum for a future Data 6 course, an introduction to computational thinking and quantitative reasoning.
+- Participated in project supervision, worksheet development, and Python debugging.
-- Participate in project supervision, worksheet development, and Python debugging.
+- Met regularly with faculty program coordinator.

-- Meet regularly with faculty Program Coordinator.
+### Coding Bootcamp Facilitator for Tuskegee Scholars Program (Summer 2024)

-### Bootcamp Facilitator for Tuskegee Scholars Program (Summer 2024)
+- Led programming for a two-week coding bootcamp for the [Tuskegee Scholars](https://cdss.berkeley.edu/news/uc-berkeley-and-tuskegee-university-announce-data-science-partnership) program, which is modeled off of the first two weeks of [CS61A]("https://cs61a.org") and [Data 8]("https://data8.org) material.

-- Lead programming for a two-week coding bootcamp for the [Tuskegee Scholars](https://cdss.berkeley.edu/news/uc-berkeley-and-tuskegee-university-announce-data-science-partnership) program, which is modeled off of the first two weeks of CS61A and Data 8 material.
+- Ran office hours to assist students in completing programming labs.
-- Run office hours to assist students in completing programming labs.
+- Met regularly with faculty program directors to ensure the success of students.

-- Meet regularly with faculty program directors to ensure the success of students.
+_Course materials are available [here]("https://data6.org/su24-tuskegee/bootcamp/")._

 ### Group Tutor for Data 198, "Foundations Scholars" (Spring 2024)